by Shawn Burke, Ph.D.

 Fig. 5: Representative speed vs. time data set (Test 4).

 After acquiring data from eight runs I did a workout (since I was already on the water), then returned to The Science of Paddling World Headquarters (aka, my office) and crunched the numbers.
 In reviewing the test results I learned that it was often difficult to discern from the data when exactly my paddling stopped, and the coasting phase began.
 In part this can be attributed to the accuracy of the GPS data points, as noted above, as well as having data sampled once per second (which implicitly assumes I stopped paddling on the second, rather than some time between whole seconds).
-More likely this is significantly due to my own ineptitude in clearly and cleanly stopping paddling, then remaining motionless without inducing extraneous motion in the hull.
-Since the solution to the homogenous governing equation above requires knowing the initial coasting speed V0, correctly selecting the “first” coasting data point is crucial.
+The solution to the homogeneous governing equation requires the initial coasting speed V0.
+However, the paddle force is still zero for all times after I stopped paddling – the governing equation is unforced (e.g., homogeneous).
+If I select any “first” data point after the hull starts to coast, the homogeneous solution applies.
+I need not select the exact moment paddling stops.

 In order to derive the Drag Coefficient I settled on data from two consecutive runs in opposite directions, with minimal turning compared to the other test sets.
 GPS tracks from tests 5 and 6 appear in Fig. 6 below.